teuteuguy/Cloud-Based_TP-Link-to-SmartThings-Integration/Device Handlers/README.md

 B.  Install your selected Device Handlers.

-(Note:  Do not select the Energy Monitor version for initial installation.
-See below).
+Note:  Do not select the Energy Monitor version for initial installation.
+See below to install later.

-    1)  Open the 'My Device Hsndlers' tab.
+    1)  Open the 'My Device Handlers' tab.

     2)  Follow the same instructions as in A (above) for each device type you have.